 For me it's the lows that are the weaker part with these QB2's.
 They have something veiled over them and lack real depth and low frequencies, making them sound a little dull.
 It just lacks the real timbre and quality of instruments the high-end phones deliver.
 But then i'm talking about multidriver €400 - 500 headphones, so there's no way you can compare these.

 Comparing it to my Phonak PFE-232's it really becomes very clear though.
 That's a no contest.
-It's nowhere near as good.
+It's not in the same level.

 For the price a no brainer if you're on a budget.
 For me it's a nice backup IEM for emergency's :)